elamont174/teacher-tap/README.md

 # Teacher Tap
 - Deployed link: [Teacher Tap](https://teacher-tap-0d3c391f8f6b.herokuapp.com/)
 - [Screenshot of the running program "Teacher Tap"](assets/images/teacher-tap.png)
-- Teacher Tap is designed for Secondary school teachers to input student data after sitting an exam.
+- Teacher Tap is designed for Secondary school teachers in England to input student data after sitting an exam.
 The user is prompted to input the student's name, predicted grade and exam score.
 The program will then calculate the grade the student got for the exam, whether the student is on target or not and will also generate an intervention strategy for the student.
 - If the student requires an email home, the programme will automatically generate a message that the teacher can copy and paste without having to type it out themselves.
 If students require a phonecall home, the programme will add their name to a list that the teacher can check off once they have made the relevant phonecalls.
 - The concept is that the teacher has marked a set of exam papers and needs to know the exam grades the students get.
 If the students exam grade is above their predicted grade, their intervention strategy would be a Positive Email home.
 If the students exam grade is below their predicted grade, their intervention strategy would be a Parental Phonecall home.
 If the students exam grade is the same as their predicted grade, their intervention strategy would be Verbal Praise.
 The program would work this out for the teacher and collate all of the relevant information onto a spreadsheet.
 This would reduce their workload.